myltik/azure-docs.ru-ru/articles/security-center/security-center-enable-auditing-on-sql-databases.md

 <properties
-   pageTitle="Включение аудита для баз данных SQL в центре безопасности Azure | Microsoft Azure" description="В этом документе объясняется, как выполнить рекомендацию центра безопасности Azure по включению аудита для баз данных SQL." services="security-center" documentationCenter="na" authors="TerryLanfear"
+   pageTitle="Enable auditing on SQL databases in Azure Security Center | Microsoft Azure" description="This document shows you how to implement the Azure Security Center recommendation **Enable auditing on SQL databases**." services="security-center" documentationCenter="na" authors="TerryLanfear"